 The push towards more in-home health care is also inline with consumers.
 The same AARP study found that nearly 90% of the seniors surveyed wanted to stay in their homes as they age.
 Even if they begin to require daily assistance or ongoing healthcare, 82% of seniors surveyed said they’d prefer to stay in their homes.
 As this trend continues, home health care providers are well positioned to play an essential role.
 However, providing agencies with the support and technology they need to create positive health outcomes is critical to their overall success.

-To better understand this unique opportunity, and the potential challenges faced by home care providers, I sat down Mark Tomzak, PointClickCare’s executive vice president and general manager for the home care market.
+To better understand this unique opportunity, and the potential challenges faced by home health care providers, I sat down Mark Tomzak, PointClickCare’s executive vice president and general manager for the home health care market.

 Mark has worked in healthcare for over 30 years, half that time spent in the long term post-acute care (LTPAC) industry.
 His career started on the acute-care side, running a few consulting organizations focused on data quality audits and reimbursement outcomes.
 Mark then moved over to LTPAC, joining a software company called Achieve Healthcare, known as MatrixCare today.
 After his time with them, he went on to run SmartLinx, which offers labor management solutions for LTPAC providers and, more recently, CareWorx, which is a device and service company focused on long-term care.

-Q: What got you excited about the work PointClickCare is doing in home care?
+Q: What got you excited about the work PointClickCare is doing in home health care?